awsdocs/amazon-lightsail-developer-guide/doc_source/add-alternate-domain-names-to-tls-ssl-certificate-https.md

-# Add alternate domains and subdomains to your SSL/TLS certificate in Amazon Lightsail<a name="add-alternate-domain-names-to-tls-ssl-certificate-https"></a>
+# Add alternate domains and subdomains to your SSL/TLS certificate in Lightsail<a name="add-alternate-domain-names-to-tls-ssl-certificate-https"></a>

- *Last updated: November 29, 2017*
+ *Last updated: November 1, 2022*

 When you create your SSL/TLS certificate for your Lightsail load balancer, you can add alternate domains and subdomains to it\.
 These alternate names help ensure that all traffic to your load balancer is encrypted\.